-Lesson Resource Instructions Answer Key Page(s) 9 Tools for Instruction Central lides and Supporting Ideas Central lides and Supporting Ideas Control •Parent/Guardian: Read the instructions and guide the student through the activity.
+Lesson Resource Instructions Page(s) 9 <section-header></section-header> • Parent/Guardian : Read the instructions and guide the student through the activity.
 Use this with a text the student read in a previous lesson.
-Responses will vary.
 36-38

 Grade 7 Reading Activities in Section 2